Patrick-Sawyer/CV/README.md

 Prior to the Makers course, I was completely self taught.

+- Built entire projects solo through to deployment, teaching myself what I needed to know as and when.
 - I managed to make multiple functional Web Apps within a year of starting to learn HTML.

 #### Works well under pressure.